wp-plugins/flyzoo/readme.txt

 * Chat Rooms: full featured group chats with avatars, emoticons, moderation, image and video sharing with automatic preview and more...

+* Embeddable Chat Rooms: give direct access to a chat room by embedding it into a page (PRO Plan)

 * Live Support: simple but effective tool to help customers and increase sales!

-* Embeddable Chat Room: give direct access to a chat room by embedding it into a page (PRO Plan)

 * Track Visitors Live: see who is online and send chat invitations to potential customers